GfSE/SAF-Specification/developing-saf/metamodel-guideline/modelguideline.md

 ## SAF Profile Model (SPM) Stereotypes

+SPM Stereotypes are used by modelers creating system models compliant to SAF.

 A SPM Stereotype can be

 * an extension of an UML metaclass
-* a specialization of a SysML or UML stereotype
+* a specialization of a SysML or an UML stereotype
 * a specialization of another SPM stereotype

+All Stereotypes inherit either from
+* SAF_AbstractItem (base stereotype for model elements) or
+* SAF_Diagram (base stereotype for diagrams)

 `Rule: A SPM_Stereotype is either specialized from one SysML stereotype or another SPM stereotype or an extension of an UML metaclass.`